Highlights

 External market:

-Chinese demand is the main factor of a doubling of global steel production in the last decade, the primary driver of iron ore demand.
-China imported a record 1.17 billion tonnes of iron ore in 2020, up 9.5% on the year.
+China imported 1.24 billion tonnes of iron ore in 2024, an increase of 5% on 2023’s 1.18bn tonnes, which was a record-breaking year in itself.
 Although Mongolia’s iron ore reserves are not as significant compared to major exporters, its geographical proximity to the biggest consumer China is a considerable advantage.

 Domestic market: